 - Intractable nausea and seizures

-*Medical marijuana is also legal for minors as long as they are approved by a pediatric neurologist, pediatric oncologist, pediatric palliative care specialist, or pediatric gastroenterologist.
-The qualifying conditions for minors include:
+*Medical marijuana is also legal for minors.
+However, a pediatric neurologist, pediatric oncologist, pediatric palliative care specialist, or pediatric gastroenterologist must approve them.
+The qualifying conditions for children include:

 - Intractable epilepsy